Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Introduction

-The modular character highlights a particular aspect of the functional organization of the brain, revealing its tendency to form segregated subsystems with specialized functional properties \citep{sporns2004organization,meunier2010modular,sporns2011networks}.
+The modular character highlights a particular aspect of the brain's functional connectivity organization, revealing its tendency to form segregated subsystems with specialized functional properties \citep{sporns2004organization,meunier2010modular,sporns2011networks}.
 Such functional clusters may also be seen as manifestations of integrated and differentiated neural processes involving distinct brain areas, which may be potentially related to conscious experiences or cognitive capacities \citep{edelman2001consciousness,tononi1998consciousness, edelman2013consciousness}.
-There are also theoretical predictions that claim that distinct conscious levels or cognitive demands may be associated with alterations on the modular character of brain activities \citep{dehaene1998neuronal}.
+There are also theoretical predictions claiming that distinct conscious levels or cognitive demands may be associated with alterations in the modular character of brain activities \citep{dehaene1998neuronal}.